Header Graphic

 2. Many companies will offer estimates for a job, but you as a consumer must make sure that the company will do specifically what is recommended by the certified arborist.

-3. Timing, technique and specific types and amounts of specific chemicals or nutritional products are important considerations.
+3. Timing, technique, and specific types and amounts of specific chemicals or nutritional products are important considerations.

 4. Most low-ball pricing is possible because of ill-advised variations in these factors.